Uttkarshsh/Version-Control-Assignment-1/README.md

 # Version-Control-Assignment-1
 Demonstrate usage of Subversion, Mercurial with commands, explaination, and screenshots/screen recordings.
-IN MASTER FOR ALL FILES.
+IN MASTER BRANCH FOR ALL FILES.